Closing Date For Registration

 - Download and print from this blog (above).

 - If you don’t have a printer and need a hard copy all participating Grammar schools should have these available for you to pick up.

-Please note, there is no requirement for the primary school to spoon-feed you through this process or even checking if you have applied.
+Please note, there is no requirement for the primary school to spoon-feed you through this process or even check you’ve applied.

 What Do I Need To Include With My Application?

 - An original birth certificate is required by GL – not a photocopy.
 This can be a long or short one.
 Because the actual birth certificate is being handled, in reality a lot of parents go to the grammar school where they want their child to sit the GL test and hand over the registration form and the birth certificate, which is usually copied there and then handed back.
 This saves a lot of fretting and posting original documents which will then need to be posted back.

 - A passport-sized photo of your child (only one is required for GL).
 You need to write the child’s name and date of birth on the back.

 - Completed registration form using a black pen and in block capitals.

 It’s interesting to note that the registration form explains that it is the preference of the PPTC schools to use email and text to contact parents and so they ask parents to provide these contact details.